 Best Wool Shirts For Performance On The Trail

-Is any outdoor enthusiast's wardrobe complete without a great wool-based hiking shirt?
-From performance-oriented base layers to long-sleeve button-ups suitable for wearing around town, our buyer's guide has something for everyone, plus all the info you need to make the right choice.
+From performance-oriented base layers to long-sleeve button-ups suitable for wearing around town, our buyer's guide has the best wool shirts for every need and taste.

 Gaby Avatar